-Facilitators: AD Category I banks Purpose: To hedge commodity price risk on international commodity exchanges.
+Purpose: To hedge commodity price risk on domestic purchases of crude oil and international commodity exchanges.
 If risk profile warrants - may use OTC a) The hedging will be allowed strictly on the basis of underlying contracts.

 Products: Standard exchange traded futures and options (purchases only) in b) AD Category I banks should retain necessary documentary evidence.